wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-write-effective-okrs/includes/okr-framework.md

 ### OKR superpowers

-Look at your OKRs and make sure they adhere to the 5 OKR superpowers.
+Look at your OKRs and make sure they adhere to the five OKR superpowers.

 :::image type="content" source="../media/okr-superpowers.jpg" alt-text="Image showing the OKR superpowers - Focus, alignment, tracking, transparency, and stretch.":::

-- **Focus**: What OKRs can be eliminated?
-- **Alignment**: Who are the stakeholders you might have forgotten?
-- **Tracking**: Ask yourself, if we have this conversation next month, can we track if we were successful?
-- **Transparency**: Where are there unseen implications or bottlenecks?
-- **Stretch**: Are my OKRs propelling the business forward?

 Now let's take the necessary and sufficient test.